Skip to content

 4th February, 2019

 When developers start scoping out a site, they will typically commission an underground utility survey to map exactly what is under the ground, as well as where it is.
-Developers need to know the whereabouts of all types of subsurface utility infrastructure - like pipes, cables, ducts, sewers, and drainage - before they can start to plan the project.
-This allows for environmental constraints to be observed during the design and planning stages, which reduces cost and minimises risk.
+Underground utility mapping helps developers to see the location of subsurface utility structure – like pipes, cables, ducts, sewers and drainage – before they can plan a project.
+This allows for environmental constraints to be observed during the design and planning stages, reducing cost and minimising risk.

 What is an underground utility survey?

-An underground utility survey - like the name suggests - is a type of survey used to determine the type and location of subsurface utility infrastructure in order to create a comprehensive map for the client.
-Doing so is vital for ensuring the limitations of a project right from the beginning.
+An underground utility survey is used to determine the type and location of subsurface utility infrastructure to create a comprehensive map for a client.
+This is vital for ensuring the limitations of a project in the early stages.

-Mapping using data collected from an underground utility survey reduces project planning time, as well as minimises the risk of costly adjustments to the design or mistakes further down the line.
+Mapping using data collected from an underground utility survey reduces project planning time and minimises the risk of costly adjustments to the design or mistakes later in the project.

-Contractors using thorough, detailed, and accurate utility survey maps are able to work confidently prior to and during excavation, as well as provide the right protection for their workers as per health and safety regulations.
+By using thorough, detailed, and accurate utility survey maps, contractors can work confidently prior to and during excavation, and can provide suitable protection for workers, abiding by health and safety regulations.

 What underground utility surveying methods are there?

-Radio Frequency Location (RFL) technology is the most popular data collection method used in underground utility surveying and works by tracing the signals emitted by targets beneath the ground.
+Radio Frequency Location (RFL) technology is the most popular data collection method used in underground utility mapping, and it works by tracing the signals emitted by underground targets.

-For RFL to work, the target must emit a signal, meaning it can only pick up the locations and dimensions of metal objects.
+RFL features two modes – passive and active – but most utility surveys use active RFL scanning to determine the position and depth of the target.
+For RFL to be successful, the target must emit a signal to pick up on the locations and dimensions of metal objects.
 RFL is useful for collecting information on:

 • Metallic fuel pipes